threefoldfoundation/info_sdk/src/5_3bot_sysadmin/chatflows/solutions/kubernetes/solution_kubernetes.md

 ![step4](./img/k8s5.png)

-We can choose the farms on which to deploy on.
-The farms are basically a group of nodes where multiple solutions can be deployed on.
-We can either choose farm names from the drop down list or leave it empty to randomly choose from any farms.
+We could choose the farms on which to deploy on.
+The farms are basically a group of nodes where multiple solutions could be deployed on.
+We could either choose farm names from the drop down list or leave it empty to randomly choose from any farms.

 ### Uploading your public Key